pretix/pretix-docs/docs/guides/products/index.md

 Sorting products into categories can help you keep track of them in the backend.

 Categories also separate normal products, which can be purchased directly, from additional products, which are only offered as add-ons to normal products.
-If you want to sell not only admission tickets, but also extras such as merchandise, you have create a category for add-on products.
+If you want to sell not only admission tickets, but also extras such as merchandise, you have to create a category for add-on products.
 You also need an extra category if you are planning to use the cross-selling feature.

-In order to edit categories, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.
+In order to edit or create categories, navigate to :navpath:Your event → :fa3-ticket: Products → Categories:.
-This page shows the list of all product categories.
+This page lists all previously created product categories.

 Click the :btn-icon:fa3-plus: Create a new category: button and give the new category a name.
 Choose the category type depending on the type of products in this category: normal, add-on, cross-selling, or normal + cross-selling.